jtkovacs/jtkovacs.github.io/REFS/databases.md

 #### Indexing and performance

-Various kinds of indexes are created to accelerate queries (retrieval of rows from pages) at the expense of write speed `(INSERT, UPDATE, and DELETE operations),` though, per sheldon (2014), not _all_ indexes improve performance for _all_ queries.
-More complex queries that involve grouping and sorting can suffer from a clustered index (although some forms of non-clustered indexes might help).

-Indexes are therefore common in [reporting databases versus transactional databases.](information-systems.html#what-are-mis?)
+Various kinds of indexes are created to accelerate queries (retrieval of rows from pages) at the expense of write speed `(INSERT, UPDATE, and DELETE operations).` (Per Sheldon (2014), not _all_ indexes improve performance for _all_ queries; more complex queries that involve grouping and sorting can suffer from a clustered index.)
+Because of this read/write tradeoff, indexes are most useful in [reporting databases versus transactional databases.](information-systems.html#what-are-mis?)

 An index may also be erased then restored when loading a very large dataset into the database.